MongeziNombewu/BusTracker/README.md

 2. **Domain layer**: use-cases encapsulate business operations (`SearchStopPointsUseCase`, `PlanJourneyUseCase`, etc.).
 3. **Data layer**: repositories call `TflApiService` and map API behavior into app-friendly results.

-### Request flow example

-1. A screen action invokes a ViewModel function.
-2. The ViewModel calls one or more use-cases.
-3. A use-case queries a repository.
-4. The repository executes Retrofit API calls using OkHttp.
-5. Results are mapped back to domain/UI models and emitted as `UiState`.

 ## General Considerations

 - **Platform baseline**: `minSdk = 33`, `targetSdk = 36`, Java/Kotlin 17 toolchain.